As of May 2019

 Plans are underway to construct the Sound Transit Lynnwood Link Extension (LLE) through Shoreline with two light rail stations, Shoreline South/145th Station and Shoreline North/185th Station, opening in 2024.
 In preparation for the arrival of light rail transit, the City has been pro-active in finding ways to get people to these stations safely and efficiently, including strengthening non-motorized connections.

 With limited existing crossings of Interstate 5 (I-5) in Shoreline and future stations located on the east side of I-5, Council directed staff to conduct a 145th Station Access Feasibility Analysis to review options for a non-motorized bridge connecting the neighborhood to the west of the freeway to the Shoreline South/145th Station.
 This project supports 2017-2019 City Council Goal 3: Continue preparation for regional mass transit in Shoreline.
 Action Step 2.

 Of the options reviewed, the bridge crossing in the vicinity of N 148th Street is estimated to cost the least, provide the shortest, most direct access to the Shoreline South/145th Station, and has the ability to draw from the most potential users.
 Council approved this as the preferred option on February 27, 2017.

 City staff presented progress on the Feasibility Analysis at the following City Council Meetings:

 Click on image to view map

-Preliminary design and environmental analysis is scheduled to begin in winter 2019.
+Preliminary design and environmental analysis is scheduled to begin in spring 2019.
 In addition, the City is actively seeking grants to help fund the design and construction of the bridge.